ballen-stein/USCovidStatistics/README.md

 US Covid Statistics is more of a Global Covid Statistics app at this point by accessing repputable data from places such as John Hopkins University to gather and display daily information about Covid-19.
 Data is fetched using OkHttp and RxJava, ViewBinding for easier user interface changes, and is using Model-View-Presenter/MVP architecture.

+## Reliable Data
+All data is taken from open-source APIs that compile a majority of their data from John Hopkin's University among other reputable sources.
+These APIs update every 10-15 minutes with the app making a request every 5 minutes, with a setting to increase or decrease that frequency.

+Every country will display it's provinces (or States for the US), territories, and Others (cruises, mainly) where applicable.

 ## Dynamic Homepage
 The Homepage by default displays only Global data.
 When viewing other countries, the favorite button can be clicked to add that country to the homepage.
 The hompage will dynamically change based on the saved countries, allowing new ones to immediately appear when returning to the hompage...